i2hammad/AutoCropAndroid/README.md

-# AutoCropAndroid
+# Auto Crop Android
-Auto Crop Android
+Auto Crop Android is a smart cropping library for android